 Head directly to your right, along the red-blazed trail.

-Pass by the gate and continue climbing.
-There are several steep/flat switches.
+Pass around the gate and continue climbing.

 Not long after the 3500 FOOT ELEVATION sign, the woods change suddenly from deciduous to a massive stand of fir trees.